kaw2k/lunch-games/README.md

   - Artifacts, anything that kills, modifies other artifacts, or changes roles
   - Leprechaun and how it interacts with other roles like alpha wolf, body guard, etc
   - Frankenstein and how it interacts with roles
+- Figure out why colors are showing incorrectly for Avalon

 ### TODO / NB